Wiston1568/kenya-voter-reg/README.md

+its live atleast will get to fixing the bugs when im free hopefully bfr the years end God this thing took to much time check it out if u think it worth looking at and if u have free time u can work on it https://kenya-voter-reg.onrender.com
 # Kenya Voter Registration System

 A full-stack web application for voter registration, QR scanning, and admin management built for Kenya's election process.